Azure/azure-quickstart-templates/pubnub-eventhub-bridge/README.md

 5. For *Location*, select West US.

 	**NOTE:** Some Azure services rely on all participating Azure components being located in the same region.
-The way this template is currently coded, it's required to use West US for all location variables is mandatory.
+The way this template is currently coded, it's required to use West US for all location variables.
 If this is showstopping for you, please fork the repo, and edit any hardcoded "West US" values in the template to the locations you desire, and then be sure the form values match when deploying.

 6. For the *Event Hub Namespace*, create a unique Namespace.
 It's suggested to replace the "pn-" prefix with your own unique prefix, such as your company name, and add a "-suffix" at the end, where the suffix is also unique.